Murder of Sherri Rasmussen: Trial

-Overland presented his case-in-chief over two days, disputing the prosecution's theme of a lovelorn Lazarus.
+Overland presented the defense case over two days, disputing the prosecution's theme of a lovelorn Lazarus.
 Some of her friends testified that she showed signs of violence or despondence over Ruetten at the time of the killing.
 In contemporary excerpts from her diary, Lazarus wrote of dating several different men.
 Overland also reinforced his attack on the forensic evidence, with a fingerprint expert who said that some prints at the scene did not match Lazarus's.

 Both prosecution and defense reiterated their themes in closing arguments.
 After showing the jury photographs of a beaten, bloodied Rasmussen, prosecutor Paul Nunez told them, "It wasn't a fair fight ...
 This was prey caught in a cage with a predator."
 Overland dismissed the entire case as circumstantial "fluff and fill", save for the "compromised" bite-mark DNA sample.
 He moved for a mistrial after Nunez reminded the jurors that Lazarus had provided no alibi, since defendants' refusal to testify cannot be held against them.
 Perry denied this motion, saying he did not take Nunez's statement as directly suggesting Lazarus had refused to testify and thus her Fifth Amendment right against self-incrimination had not been violated.

 In March, after several days of deliberations, the jury convicted Lazarus of first-degree murder.
 Later that month, she was sentenced to 27 years to life in prison.
-As of 2025 Lazarus is incarcerated at the California Institution for Women in Corona.
+As of 2026, Lazarus is incarcerated at the California Institution for Women in Corona.